CarnegieMellon-PlantD/PlantD-operator/README.md

 ### Release

 This project uses GitHub Actions as our CI/CD pipeline and to release Docker images to GitHub Container Registry.
-See [`.github/workflows/release-ghcr.yaml`](.github/workflows/release-ghcr.yaml) for more details.
+See [`.github/workflows/build.yaml`](.github/workflows/build.yaml) for more details.

-To release a new version, create a new git tag with the version number prefixed with `v`, e.g., `v1.2.3`.
-See [semantic versioning](https://semver.org/) for more details about version numbers.
-Then, push the git tag and the workflow will be triggered automatically.
-The output Docker image will be tagged with the same version number as the git tag.
+To release a new version, merge the PR into the `main` branch.
+The CI/CD pipeline will automatically build and release the new Docker images to GitHub Container Registry.

-You can also manually trigger the workflow to release an unversioned Docker image with a tag of the git commit hash.
-To do so, go to the [workflow page](https://github.com/CarnegieMellon-PlantD/PlantD-operator/actions/workflows/release-ghcr.yaml).
+You can also manually trigger the workflow on any branches to release a Docker image tagged by the branch name.
+To do so, go to the [workflow page](https://github.com/CarnegieMellon-PlantD/PlantD-operator/actions/workflows/build.yaml).

 ### References